Jyothi181/VLSI-DESIGN-FLOW/README.md

 -    PD is iterative.
 One task may require that previous tasks retract same design decisions.This creates loops.
 -    Achieving design closure with minimum no. of iterations is the goal of a PD.

-# BAMBU – High Level Synthesis
+# High Level Synthesis using BAMBU
 **Objective:** To generate a Verilog file from high level language by using High Level Synthesis **Tool used:**
 -> Any HLS tool can be used.